elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### example 2

-One revision comes in before article gets published to the Drupal site, and that revision is the revision that gets published.
+Production delivers an article twice to the Drupal site, and the second is the one that gets published (the first is overwritten).

 "Live" version of bundle that enters the publishing system is

-elife-00012-vor-r1.zip contains:
+elife-00012-vor.zip contains:
 - elife-00012-vor.xml
 - elife-00012-vor.pdf
 - elife-00012-vor-figures.pdf